Menu

 Rick Steves Italy (Travel Guide) 2024

 We are huge Rick Steve’s fans; it will be rare to recommend one of his wonderful guides; this guide is no different.
 Rick’s love of Italy is obvious in this guide.
 We love his travel style and perspective.
 His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book cut into our suitcase and was a fantastic resource.
-There are lots of guides he offers for specfic cities and region of Italy.
+There are lots of guides he offers for specific cities and regions of Italy.
 Find this must-have guide here.

 Our favorite websites